Rsantct/pe.audio.sys/pe.audio.sys/README.md

 You can also use the above getting info commands, through by a TCP connection.

-## Monitorig the EBU R128 Integrated Loudness of the audio signal
+## Monitorig the EBU R128 LU-I Integrated Loudness of the audio signal

 Most music rock and pop kind of records from 80's onwards have been mastered under the 'loudness war' age.

 To deal with this, you can load an optional script `loudness_monitor.py` under your `config.yml` preferences.

-This script will automatically measure the EBU R128 Integrated Loudness of the current preamp source.
+This script will automatically measure the EBU R128 LU-I Integrated Loudness of the current preamp source.

 The monitored value will be available in several flavours: